feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 1. Instantiate a `FeatureServiceRegistry` singleton instance.
 1. Register a set of Feature Services at the `FeatureServiceRegistry`.
-1. Instantiate a `FeatureAppManager` singleton instance with the `FeatureServiceRegistry`.
+1. Instantiate a `FeatureAppManager` singleton instance using the `FeatureServiceRegistry`.

 A typical integrator bootstrap code would look like this: